misael-diaz/sonic-infinite-scroller-game-dev/README.md

 ## Credits

 This fan made game would not have been possible without the Sonic Team efforts and Sega.
-Therefore, I want to express my gratitude tothe Sonic Team and Sega for creating such amazing games that have left a long lasting impression on so many gamers.
+Therefore, I want to express my gratitude to the Sonic Team and Sega for creating such amazing games that have left a long lasting impression on so many gamers.
 For me it is a wonderful experience to try to develop a game that aims to resemble (if at least in spirit) the original games that they made for Sega Genesis.